ammarhakim/gkyl-doc/source/gkyl/App/Moment/Moments.rst

 * The sources are evolved using a locally implicit, time-centered solver to step over the constraining scales like the Debye length and plasma frequency, etc. See :ref:`devFluidSrc` or [Wang+2020]_ for more details.

+* Additonial sources can be added if needed, for example, for the ten-moment model, we may apply the closure to relax the pressure tensor towards a scalar pressure (see [Wang+2015]_).

 * We then apply an Strang-type operator-splitting sequence to combine the hyperbolic and source parts to achive second-order accuracy in time:

   .. math:: \exp\left(\mathcal{L}_{S}\Delta t/2\right)\exp\left(\mathcal{L}_{H}\Delta t\right)\exp\left(\mathcal{L}_{S}\Delta t/2\right).